ainhan-fullstack/ecommerce-with-ml/README.md

 # 🛒 Full-Stack E-Commerce Platform with Machine Learning

-This project is a modern full-stack e-commerce web application that integrates machine learning for customer segmentation, personalised recommendations, and inventory management.
+This project is a modern full-stack e-commerce web application.
 It is designed for scalability and real-world deployment, leveraging AWS cloud services.

 ---